 Before staring an internship with ABColombia, Emily completed an LLM in Human Rights Law at Queen Mary University.
 As part of her undergraduate degree in Law and Spanish, she spent a year volunteering in El Salvador which developed her interest in human rights and international development in the Latin American region.

-Maria interned with ABColombia in 2016/2017 while she was completing her Masters in Human Rights at London School of Economics and Political Science.
-At ABColombia, she provided important help towards our report on Human Rights Defenders, including organizing the launch of the report and the Special Rapporteurs’ visit to Colombia.
-Maria is now working with the Unit of Land Restitution for victims of dispossession and forced displacement in the office based in the Meta department (Colombia) as a Context Researcher.
+Maria interned with ABColombia in 2016/17 while she was completing her Masters in Human Rights at LSE.
+At ABColombia, she provided important help towards our report on Human Rights Defenders, including organising the launch of the report and the Special Rapporteur’s visit to Colombia.
+Maria is now working with the Unit of Land Restitution for Victims of Dispossession and Forced Displacement in the office based in the Meta department (Colombia) as a Context Researcher.

 Being an intern with ABColombia was a wonderful experience.
 Having the opportunity to collaborate for such a fantastic cause and seeing the passion the team put into their work was inspiring.
 This internship helped me develop the skills and experience necessary to find a job in the third sector.
 I’m really grateful to have been given such an opportunity.